 So that sums up pretty much everything I know so far about booking a trip to South Africa – will post again after we come back to give you all of the insights of our trip along with tips and recommendations on activities, accommodation and locations.
 There are still lots of things to consider and prep for our trip – such as insurance, vaccinations etc so keep an eye for my next blog post!
 If you’ve already been to South Africa then please do mail me or snapchat me and give me your tips and advice!
-I’ll definitely be back on the phone to Carla in Trailfinders for restaurant and activities recommendations between now and September, and to those of you thinking about planning a trip here I hope this post helps – let me know if you have any questions!
+I’ll definitely be back on the phone to Carla in Trailfinders for restaurant and activities recommendations between now and September, and to those of you thinking about booking a trip to South Africa, I hope this post helps – let me know if you have any questions!

 I’ll be taking you all on my trip via Snapchat and Insta Stories anyways so you won’t miss a thing!!
 If you’re keen on booking a trip to South Africa and need more detail I will also post my garden route itinerary once I return.